krishnasrivaibhav2027/astro-admit-flow/HCAPTCHA_INTEGRATION.md

 ### Status: ✅ Integration Complete

 Your registration page now has hCaptcha protection enabled!
 Users must complete the CAPTCHA verification before they can submit the registration form.
+For production use, remember to implement backend verification.